Scandinavian Airlines: SAS Plus

 Plus is SAS' premium economy class.
-On the A330s seating is 2-3-2, 2-4-2 on the A350s and on the A321LR it is 2-2.
+On the A330s, seating is 2-3-2, 2-4-2 on the A350s and 2-2 on the A321LR.
 The seats offered on SAS Plus are wider than those in the SAS Go section.

 On European flights, SAS Plus tickets are refundable and include a meal, a double checked-in baggage allowance, and access to lounges and fast track security at the airport.
 The SAS Plus passengers are seated at the front of the aircraft and passengers can choose their seat at booking for free, but the seats there are otherwise the same as the SAS Go seats.
 The two-class system was introduced in June 2013, when business class was eliminated from intra-European flights.

 SAS Go

-SAS Go, or economy, offers 3-3 seating on intracontinental flights, 2-4-2 on the A330s and 3-3-3 on the A350s.
+SAS Go, or economy class, offers 3-3 seating on intracontinental flights, 2-4-2 on the A330s and 3-3-3 on the A350s.

 SAS offers free coffee and tea to GO passengers on short-haul services, except very short flights like Bergen-Stavanger or Stockholm-Visby.
 Meals are served to all passengers on long-haul flights.

 SAS Go Light

 SAS Go Light is a variant of SAS Go with no checked luggage included.
 Tickets are sold in the same booking class as SAS Go and are otherwise identical.
 As of 14 December 2017, SAS Go Light is available on both European and long-haul flights.
-It is not available on flights within the Nordic countries.
 SAS Go Light is aimed at competing with low-cost carriers for those who travel with hand luggage only.
-Extra luggage allowance for EuroBonus Silver, Gold, and Diamond members does not apply on SAS Go Light tickets and is only valid for EuroBonus Pandion members.
+Extra luggage allowance for Star Alliance Gold, and EuroBonus Silver, Gold, and Diamond members does not apply on SAS Go Light tickets and is only valid for EuroBonus Pandion members.

 Services

 EuroBonus

 SAS's frequent-flyer program is called EuroBonus.
-Members earn points on all SAS and Widerøe flights as well as on Star Alliance flights.
+Members earn points on all SAS flights, Widerøe routes with no SAS competition (except Public Service Operations) as well as on Star Alliance flights.
 Around 50 percent of SAS' total revenues are generated by EuroBonus members.
 By August 2015, the EuroBonus program had in excess of four million members.

+Hovercraft

+Between 1984 and 1994, SAS operated a hovercraft service between Malmö in Sweden and Copenhagen Airport in Denmark.
+Travellers could check in for their flights in Malmö and the hovercraft were operated as connecting flights.
+The service was operated using a handful of British Hovercraft Corporation AP1-88s, which took an average journey time of 45 minutes to traverse the 17 mi route across the Øresund; within its first year of operation, hovercraft reportedly carried roughly 100,000 passengers.
+Due to the level of demand experienced, SAS examined the prospects for introducing larger hovercraft, capable of carrying up to 200 passengers, for the service.
+However, in 1994, the hovercraft were replaced by catamarans.
+These vessels were in turn discontinued during 2000 due to the opening of the Öresund bridge, which provided a competing rail link between Malmö and Copenhagen airport.